 For those who work with, or are interested in working with, youngsters in residential settings such as boarding schools or group homes, NPC offers an AAS degree and several certificates in Residential Child/Youth Assistant.

 Additionally, with the AGS, you earn the valuable benefit of being able to transfer this degree’s general education credits to any Arizona university or four-year college in the event you decide to continue your studies.
 (Note: not all of the general education requirements for the AGS are part of the AGEC-A. Check with your academic adviser to ensure your credits apply to your long-range educational goals.)

 The U.S. Bureau of Labor Statistics predicts a steady growth rate for teacher assistants and child care workers in the coming decade.
 Salaries in northeastern Arizona for teacher assistants are around $21,780 for a nine-month school year.

 Part-time child care workers earn salaries averaging nine to ten dollars per hour.
-In addition, a number of NPC students use their AGS associate degrees as the foundation for eventual careers as social workers, counselors, speech therapists and special education teachers.
+In addition, a number of NPC students use their AGS associate degree as the foundation for eventual careers as social workers, counselors, speech therapists and special education teachers.

 - Check out the Early Childhood Education Student Club